mportesdev/mportesdev.github.io/_posts/2021-09-01-importing-python-code-from-url.md

 ```

 I chose to only use the tools available in the standard library, as I wanted
-this code snippet to have no dependencies and be easily copy-pasted and tried.
+this code snippet to have no dependencies and be easily run in a plain Python
-(yes, that's kind of ironic if you read the first paragraph again)
+environment.

 Now let's take our function for a test ride.
 We are going to retrieve and import
 a file from Al Sweigart's [codebreaker][codebreaker] repository and then call